Coding4Hours/Coding4Hours/README.md

 <a href="https://github.com/marketplace/actions/quote-readme">
 <!--STARTS_HERE_QUOTE_README-->
-<i>❝“The greatest enemy of knowledge is not ignorance, it is the illusion of knowledge.”— Stephen Hawking   ❞</i>
+<i>❝During IBM Watson’s Jeopardy Game, it stored all 15 terabytes of its knowledge in RAM, including every page of Wikipedia in existence.❞</i>
 <!--ENDS_HERE_QUOTE_README-->
 </a>